scc416/scheduler/README.md

 This file contains:
 - the list of dependencies (node libraries that the executable code (and development code) needs)
 - dev-dependencies: node libraries only needed by development tools
-- scripts: Define the in-project shortcut commands, therefore when we can use `npm start`, `npm test` is equivalent to calling  script value
+- scripts: Define the in-project shortcut commands